Skip to main content

 Outline what’s involved in any other roles in Scouts and the time commitment the nominee puts in.

-In addition, Craig spent a long time supporting the District Treasurer.
-His calm and methodical approach was much valued by the whole District Trustee Board, especially during the difficult process of selling the old headquarters of 1st Anytown.
+In addition, Charlie spent a long time supporting the District Treasurer.
+Their calm and methodical approach was much valued by the whole District Trustee Board, especially during the difficult process of selling the old headquarters of 1st Anytown due to the need for extensive renovation and modernisation.

 3. Key achievements